-The theft of protected health information, such as financial details and personally-identifying information (PII), is a lucrative business for cybercriminals, selling for up to ten times more than stolen banking information on the dark web.
+The theft of protected health information, such as financial details and personally-identifying information (PII), is a lucrative business for cybercriminals, selling for up to ten times more than stolen banking systems information on the dark web.
 And to make matters worse, because health information is so sensitive, the cost to remedy a data breach is up to three times more than any other industry.
 HIPAA compliance is now a non-negotiable for healthcare institutions, and those who fail to comply with its stringent requirements could face hefty financial penalties.

 And it’s not just patient confidence that can be damaged by a healthcare data breach.
 The theft of protected healthcare information or the act of holding medical devices hostage—in the event of a ransomware attack, for example—could actually hinder a medical institution’s ability to care for its patients, leading to a life or death situation for vulnerable individuals.